 This site is a site I have tried.
 I did about two weeks worth of surveys.
 I earned 140 opinion points and cashed out through Paypal for fourteen dollars.

 I signed up for surveys that you get points for answering.
 They give rewards of either merchandise or cash.
-For the last 4 years each October, I turn in the points for gift cards or merchandise to be used as gifts.

 Does anyone have any experience with the survey site www.bigspot.com?
 I have seen it advertised on TV.